The Chromatic Lagrangian: Wavefunctions and Open Gromov-Witten Conjectures: The wavefunction

 The framing of $\underline{\bf i}$ has geometric content.
 Recall from Example \ref{ex:neckseed} that $\underline{\bf i}_{\mathrm{neck}}$ is canonical.
 By Proposition \ref{prop:mutationtransfer} and especially Corollary \ref{cor:seedtransfer}, we learn $\underline{\bf i} = \vec{a}\cdot \underline{\bf i}_{\mathrm{neck}}$ is a geometric seed, i.e.~has a geometric phase, as well as a framing and cone.
 That is, there is a corresponding cubic graph $\Gamma$, deformed foam filling $\bF'$, and Lagrangian $L$, along with phase $K = {\mathrm Ker}(\tau: H_1(S_\Gamma)\to H_1(L))$ and transverse isotropic framing $F\subset H_1(S_\Gamma),$ as well as a cone $C \subset F.$ We choose a basis $e_i,$ $i = 1,...,g$ for $C$.
 The sequence $0\to K\to H_1(S_\Gamma)\to \pi(F) \to 0$ and basis $e_i$ then defines a framing for ${\bf i}$ in the sense of Section \ref{sec:polarizationsandframings}.

 The geometric seed identifies the quantum torus $\cT^q_{\bf i}$ with the quantization of the symplectic lattice $H^1(S_\Gamma)$ endowed with its intersection form.
 In particular, a monomial $X^d = \prod_{i=1}^g X_i^{d_i}$ in the ring of power series $\bC[[\{X_i\}]]$ has exponent $d$ lying in $\bZ_{\geq 0}^g \cong C \subset H_1(L).$ Each such $d$ determines an open Gromov-Witten problem of counting holomorphic maps from Riemann surfaces with one boundary component mapping to the pair $(\bC^3,L)$, such that the image of the boundary lies in homology class $d$.
 Such open Gromov-Witten problems depend on additional data known as a framing.
-While there is not yet a rigorous definition of these open Gromov-Witten invariants, it is anticipated that it will involve framings as constructed here, generalizing the well-studied cases of Aganagic-Vafa branes \cite{AKV,KL,FL}.\footnote{We thank Jake Solomon and Sara Tukachinski for explaining this perspective.
+While there is not yet a rigorous definition of these open Gromov-Witten invariants, it is anticipated that it will involve framings as constructed here, generalizing the well-studied cases of Aganagic-Vafa branes \cite{AKV,KL,L,FL}, fixed points of anti-symplectic involutions and rational cohomology spheres \cite{ST}.\footnote{We thank Jake Solomon and Sara Tukachinsky for relaying their expectations for the more general class of Lagrangians considered in this paper.
 See also \cite{I} for a more general definition of framings.}

 We then conjecture that the wavefunction $\Psi_{\underline{\bf i}} \in \bC[q,q^{-1}][[\{X_i\}]]$ is the all-genus generating function of open Gromov-Witten invariants and obeys Ooguri-Vafa integrality, which expresses the invariants in terms of the quantum dilogarithm $\Phi(z) = \prod_{n\geq 0}(1+q^{2n+1}z)^{-1}$.